felias-fogg/RescueAVR/README.md

 After you made all the connections (and double checked them!), open the Arduino monitor window, switch to 19200 baud, switch the external power supply on, and press reset on the Arduino.
 You are now in ***interactive rescue mode*** and can do a lot of things (see below).

-### Using RescueAVR on the Fuse-Doctor
+### Using RescueAVR on the Fusebit Doctor

-The Fuse-Doctor can be run stand-alone or connected to a computer.
+The Fusebit Doctor can be run stand-alone or connected to a computer.
 In the stand-alone mode, after power-up, all LEDs are off and you can insert a chip.
 After pressing the button, the board will first try to recognize the chip:

 - green LED on for three seconds: chip has been successfully recognized,